Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case study

-\textbf{\textit{Tidal effects in the GWs.}} For binaries comprising compact objects of only a few solar masses with similar signal-to-noise ratios as GW170817, current GW detectors are sensitive only to the GWs generated during their inspiral~\cite{Abbott:2018wiz}.
-In contrast to vacuum BH-BH mergers, an important signature of NS matter in the GWs is due to tidal effects, where the objects' deformations produce a small change in the GWs.
-The dominant tidal GW signatures are characterized by a combination of each object's EoS-dependent tidal deformability~\cite{Flanagan:2007ix} $\lambda=(2/3)k_2 R^5/G$, where $G$ is Newton's constant, and $k_2$ and $R$ are the Love number and radius.
+\textbf{\textit{Tidal effects in the GWs.}} For binaries comprising objects of a few solar masses with similar signal-to-noise ratios as GW170817, current GW detectors are sensitive only to the GWs from their inspiral~\cite{Abbott:2018wiz}.
+In contrast to vacuum BH-BH mergers, an important GW signature of NS matter is due to tidal effects associated with the objects' deformations.
+The dominant effect is characterized by the EoS-dependent tidal deformability~\cite{Flanagan:2007ix} $\lambda=(2/3)k_2 R^5/G$, where $G$ is Newton's constant, $k_2$ is the Love number and $R$ the radius.

 Measurements of GW source parameters are very sensitive to the GW phase evolution (e.g.,~\cite{Cutler:1992tc,Cutler:1994ys,Veitch:2014wba}).
-Figure~\ref{fig:EOB} illustrates the impact of tidal effects on the GW phasing over an inspiral (up to peak GW amplitude) for a $1.44M_\odot-1.2M_\odot$ binary.
-Grey curves show the results from the new NR simulations where the grey shaded region indicates the uncertainty due to finite resolution; the data were extended to low frequencies by matching to a theoretical model (known as SEOBNRv4T~\cite{Hinderer:2016a,Steinhoff:2016rfi}), where tidal effects are described analytically and thus apply to both NS-NS and NS-BH.
-The zero-line in Figure~\ref{fig:EOB} is a BBH GW constructed by matching NR data from the SXS catalog~\cite{SXS:catalog, Blackman:2015pia} to the theoretical SEOBNRv4 model~\cite{Bohe:2016gbl,Taracchini:2013rva,Barausse:2009xi} at low frequency.
-As can be seen from Fig.~\ref{fig:EOB} a NS-BH binary with the relatively stiff DD2 EoS (grey shaded region) may have similar tidal effects as a NS-NS binary with a softer EoS (smaller NS radius).
-Together with the large statistical errors in the GW measurements, this makes it difficult to distinguish such systems (see the supplementary material for additional comparisons).
+Figure~\ref{fig:EOB} illustrates the impact of tidal effects on the GW phasing over an inspiral (from $20$Hz, where the waveforms were aligned over a $10$Hz window, up to peak GW amplitude) for a $1.44M_\odot+1.2M_\odot$ binary.
+Grey curves correspond to our new NR simulations, where the shaded region indicates the uncertainty due to finite resolution; the numerical errors are unimportant to our analysis below as Fig.~\ref{fig:EOB} serves merely to illustrate degeneracies between $\lambda$ (or EoS) and the type of binary.
+The NR data are extended to low frequencies by matching to a theoretical model (known as SEOBNRv4T~\cite{Hinderer:2016a,Steinhoff:2016rfi}), where tidal effects are described analytically and thus apply to both NS-NS and NS-BH.
+The zero-line in Figure~\ref{fig:EOB} is a BH-BH system using NR data from the SXS catalog~\cite{SXS:catalog, Blackman:2015pia} and the theoretical SEOBNRv4 model~\cite{Bohe:2016gbl,Taracchini:2013rva,Barausse:2009xi}.
+As seen from Fig.~\ref{fig:EOB} a NS-BH binary with the relatively stiff DD2 EoS (grey shaded region) may have similar tidal effects as a NS-NS binary with a softer EoS (smaller radius) as illustrated by dashed curves for alternative EoS models.
+Together with the large statistical errors in the GW measurements, this makes distinguishing such systems difficult.